Flatbush Review is compiled and edited by Brian Philip Katz and Eben Wood.

 1. MS Word & Email: Send submissions as a single Microsoft Word doc to firstname.lastname@example.org.
 Please, no zip files, no Notepad, no Googledocs, no work copied and pasted in email.
 In the body of your email, we would like a brief outline of what you are submitting and your name.

 Attached are 3 poems:

 2. Other than your email address and required information (above) in the body of your email, no other additional identifying information is needed (unless submitting a mixed media project, see # 6).
 If we feel your work is right for Flatbush Review, we will request your bio at that time.

 3. Poetry: Send up to five poems, each no longer than one page.
 [If longer, please query first.]

 4. Prose: Send one piece with a maximum of 2,000 words.
 [If longer, please query first.]

 5. Visual art: Files should be submitted in jpeg format.
 Send no more than five images.

 8. Send us work only once during our open call.
 If you send us work more than once, anything received after the first email will not be reviewed.

 9. It is essential to edit your work before submitting.
 In regards to punctuation, grammar, and format, all decisions should be intentional and stylistic.

-1. The editors aim to provide responses as quickly as possible; however, in doing so, responses for authors may come through at varying times.
-If you have yet to hear from us, feel free to send us an inquiry after January 1, 2019.
+1. We aim to provide responses as quickly as possible; however, in doing so, responses for authors may come through at varying times.
+If you have yet to hear from us in a timely manner, feel free to send us an inquiry.

 2. Still, due to other commitments, there is likely to be a brief lull in communication from us.